 Confidential material may also require special assistance and handling.
 Unlike everyday documents, this letter is transported and placed carefully.
 The norm is to put the letter in big envelopes highlighting the term confidential.
 A confidential letter might also carry a unique stamp on the top, stressing it contains specific information.
 One more thing to note is that not everyone can draft personal and private letters.
 Only those trustworthy employees with special access to the communications channel can write such letters.

 Internal obligations and prerequisites are usually appropriately followed.
-The person on the receiving end is also expected to have know-how on the protocol so that all individuals are in the loop and advocate confidentiality regulations accordingly.
+The person on the receiving end is also expected to know the protocol so that all individuals are in the loop and advocate confidentiality regulations accordingly.
 Moreover, there should be a clear-cut distinction between sensitive and shared content.
-There are certain situations when the material is self explanatorily confidential.
+There are certain situations when the material is self-explanatorily confidential.
 For example, when an employee decides to send an annual performance report, the need to maintain its confidentiality is self-evident.